What is an Auditor’s Report?

 Different Types of Auditor’s Reports

-The most standard form of the auditor’s report, where everything is presented fairly in all material respects, is called the unqualified or clean auditor’s report.
-Any changes made to this report are called reservations.
+The most standard form of the auditor’s report, where everything is presented fairly in all material respects, is called the unqualified or clean opinion auditor’s report.
+Any changes made to the unqualified report are called reservations.
 There are two general reservations: GAAP departures and scope limitations.

 The Idea of Materiality in Audit Reports